All are available from SCC

 (Image courtesy of Forrest Newman)

 The SCC observatory is open the first Friday of the month (excepting January, and June – August) to the general public.
 Admission is FREE and open to all excepting very young children.
-Special viewings for classes are often arranged.
+Special viewings for classes at other dates are often arranged.
 Although we do not do solar viewing in the Hulbe Observatory for safety reasons, we can bring solar equipment to your school during the day or elsewhere on the campus of SCC.

 The SCC Astronomy Coordinator has several astronomy presentations that can be done in your classroom.
 They are both interesting and topical for science classes, covering such subjects as:

 • What are the planets made of?

 • What is a star?

 • What is a black hole?

 Requested topics can also be done.
 Again, please note that this is a FREE service.

 Students can come to SCC for a presentation, then look through the main telescope (weather permitting) at the SCC Observatory.
 Even with the lights of nearby downtown, deep sky objects such as nebulas and galaxies can often be seen as well as the planets (which are usually pretty bright).
 This is also a FREE service of Sacramento City College.

 Contact Liam McDaid, the SCC Astronomy Coordinator (916) 558-2005.
 PLEASE NOTE – If you leave a voice message, leave contact information BESIDES your school’s phone number.